Commercial Trial Lawyers

 - A temporary injunction in favor of a publicly traded health management company in a suit against its largest competitor.
 Our client also sought $120 million in damages for the theft of its trade secrets.
 After obtaining the favorable temporary injunction and a spoliation ruling, the parties settled the case shortly before trial, with the competitor agreeing to refrain from any business in the specific industry for seven years.

 - A unanimous take-nothing jury verdict in favor of our client, a start-up internet marketing company, and an $11 million counterclaim verdict for willful antitrust violations.
 Our client was sued by its competitor, a credit monitoring giant, for allegedly stealing trade secrets and encouraging its employee to breach his non-compete with the plaintiff.
 The market-dominant competitor sought more than $12 million in damages.
 At trial, Reese Marketos proved that its client did not steal any trade secrets and that the plaintiff was simply using the litigation as an attempt to stamp out its new competitor.
-The compete defense win was affirmed on appeal.
+The complete defense win was affirmed on appeal.

 - We currently represent a leading provider of property management software solutions against a former employee and his new company.
 Our client alleges that the defendant sold his company to the client for more than $20 million, then promptly left, misappropriated the source code, and set up a competing business in precisely the same industry.
 The United States District Court for the Eastern District of Texas found intentional spoliation of evidence and issued an injunction in August 2017.